taironeAlves/Machine-Learning-you-vs-wife/README.md

 We use the MobileNet network.

 It was trained to recognize husband and wife and can be adapted for various purposes.

+If you wish, you can run it in Colab.